Bathrooms / By Kerry O'Brien / July 9, 2015

 Ellen, a graphic designer, and Ben, who works in software for the financial services industry, came back to update their project with a new focus: modernize the dated and uninspiring master bath.
 Ellen added an extra flourish to give us a sense of their urgency – in her otherwise succinct project post, she noted that “the toothbrush holder in each bathroom has holes for 5 brushes — that’s 10 total in a two-bedroom apartment and our brushes don’t even fit!”
 While that particular complaint may not have been the driving force behind the decision to renovate, if there is one thing a New York apartment doesn’t need, it is room for 10 toothbrushes.

-Alan installed two IKEA medicine cabinets side by side for tons of concealed storage and added under cabinet lighting that illuminates the black and white tiles and warm wood console.
-Despite lots of in-wall plumbing, Alan was able to carve out three marble niches in the shower and lined the shower step with an extra slab of marble.
+Two IKEA medicine cabinets were installed side-by-side for tons of concealed storage and added under cabinet lighting that illuminates the black and white tiles and warm wood console.
+Despite lots of in-wall plumbing, the contractor was able to carve out three marble niches in the shower and lined the shower step with an extra slab of marble.
 The new shower is partially enclosed with a frameless glass door that visually doubles the size of the room, and stands opposite a new white entry door with a modern frosted-glass feature that lets light in from the adjacent room without compromising privacy.
 To reduce water usage and minimize cleaning and upkeep needs, Ellen chose a minimalist dual-flush Kohler toilet, skirted to conceal piping, and finished the bathroom’s new ‘do with striking Brizo matte black fixtures for the shower.

 Ellen and Ben are treating us to not one beautiful bath, but two!
 We’ll check back in next week to see how their second bathroom turned out, and we’re hearing that the kitchen renovation is still on the horizon, so here’s hoping we get to see more from this stylish family!